Inverse Problems for Partial Differential Equations with Jump Discontinuities in Coefficients via Two-Stage Physics-Informed Deep Learning and Statistical Mixture Models: Numerical Examples

-where $a = \pi/k_0$.
-In this numerical experiment, let $k_0 = 20$, and the spatial domain has a regular square open region $U_1 \subset U$ on the left side, where the coefficients of the equation change, i.e., the spatially varying coefficient $k(x,y)$ is set as
+where $a=\pi/k_0$.
+In this numerical experiment, $k_0=20$ is used.
+A regular square open region $U_1\subset U$ is located on the left side of the spatial domain, where the coefficient differs from that in the exterior region.
+The spatially varying coefficient $k(x,y)$ is set as follows.

-\textbf{Case 5:}
+\textbf{Case 5.1:}

-The comparison of the predicted solution images with the absolute error against the reference solution is shown in the first two rows of Figure~\ref{fig9}.
-The spatial distribution of the coefficient $k(x,y)$ and the gws-PINNs parameter sampling results are shown in the third row of Figure~\ref{fig9}.
-The PDE parameter estimation results based on the Markov switching model are presented in Table~\ref{tab1}.

-From these two numerical examples, Case 1.3 and Case 6, the wave equation and Helmholtz equation with space varying parameter, it can be seen that the gws-PINNs algorithm combined with the Markov switching model successfully completes the parameter estimation task for PDEs with spatially varying coefficients, regardless of whether the regions with coefficient jumps are regular or irregular.
-This parameter identification method in multi-dimensional space holds significant potential for applications.
-Further discussion of related applications is in Section~\ref{sec6}.